 - Do to Do - C to C, Perfect Octave [ Over the Rainbow, Hi Ho Hi Ho, The Christmas Song, Let It Snow ]

 Here is a related lesson and with more information on Ear Training .

 The chords for a C major scale are:

 The sequence of major, minor, minor, major, major, minor, diminished.
 Is the same sequence for ALL the major keys.
-And, by starting the sequence at a different spot is is also the same chords for the scale mode: Dorian, Phrygian, Lydian, Mixolydian, Aeolian, Locrian and Ionian.
+And, by starting the sequence at a different spot it's also the same chords for the scale modes: Dorian, Phrygian, Lydian, Mixolydian, Aeolian, Locrian, and Ionian.

 You can get a lot out of this sequence.